dhiller/todo-rest/README.md

 Supplying a filter object the client can request only items matching content:

     > curl -v -H'Content-Type: application/json' -XGET -d '{"id":null,"done":null,"content":".*kitchen.*"}' 'http://localhost:8080/todos?auth=53483c8a-6c38-4e2f-b96f-4a8eb0e1cfe4'

+## Caveats

+### Transport encryption missing

+The service does **NOT** provide encryption over the wire, this must be done on the reverse proxy level.

+### Authentication tokens never expire

+Although authentication tokens are not persisted, they do **never expire** as long as the service is running.